ovh/terraform-ovh-commons/journey/3-create-readytouse-instance/README.md

 A user_data is a the "personality" of an instance, it's usually a [cloud-config](https://cloudinit.readthedocs.io/en/latest/index.html) syntax interpreted by cloud-init, a set of script ran at boot time on a cloud image.
 It can include system parameters, users configurations, simple file definitions, boot scripts to run...

 A template_file can render a file based on a template!
 Awesome!
 It's done using '${data.template_file.userdata.rendered}'.
-We juste need to define 'data.template_file.userdata'
+We just need to define 'data.template_file.userdata'

 ```terraform
 data "template_file" "userdata" {